allthingslinux/tux/docs/content/selfhost/install/docker.md

 - Automatic database migrations on startup
 - Health checks to ensure bot is running
 - Volume mounts for configuration, plugins, and assets
-- Read-only root filesystem for security
+- Read-only root filesystem for security (production)
 - Automatic restart on failure

 ### PostgreSQL Service